Lasso and probabilistic inequalities for multivariate point processes: Bernstein type inequalities for multivariate point processes

 \section{Bernstein type inequalities for multivariate point processes}

 We establish a Bernstein type concentration inequality based on boundedness assumptions.
-This result, which has an interest per se from the probabilistic point of view, was the key result to derive the convenient values for the vector $d$ in Theorem~\ref{th:oraclewithd} and so is capital from the statistical perspective. \begin{Th} Let $N=(N\m)_{m=1,...,M}$ be a multivariate counting process with predictable intensities $\lambda\m_t$ and corresponding compensator $\Lambda\m_t$ with respect to some given filtration.
-Let $B>0$.
-Let $H=(H\m)_{m=1,...,M}$ be a multivariate predictable process such that for all $\xi\in(0,3)$, for all $t$,
+This result, which has an interest per se from the probabilistic point of view, is the key result to derive the convenient values for the vector $d$ in Theorem~\ref{th:oraclewithd} and so is capital from the statistical perspective.